Turn Me On (Kevin Lyttle song)

-"Turn Me On" is the debut single of Vincentian singer Kevin Lyttle.
-It was the lead single from his self-titled debut album.
-The song was originally a soca ballad released in 2003, remade into a dance hit for the US release.
+"Turn Me On" is a song by Vincentian singer Kevin Lyttle.
+It was released as his debut single and as the lead single from his self-titled debut album.
+The song was originally a soca ballad released in 2002 on the VP Records sublabel Waist Line Muzik, remade into a dance hit for the US release.
 Featuring Spragga Benz in the radio remix, "Turn Me On" became a worldwide hit, reaching number one in Denmark and peaking within the top 10 in 16 other countries.

 Song information

 The song interpolates "All My Love", a song by R&B group 112 from their album Room 112.
-The remix features additional lyrics performed by Spragga Benz.
+The remix features additional lyrics performed by dancehall artist Spragga Benz.

 Various remixes of the song exist.
 Some radio stations played the pop mix with added drums or a 'Bubbling/Part II' remix by DJ Lipe (Santiago, Chile), featuring additional female vocals.
 There have also been several reggaeton remixes of the song including one featuring Ivy Queen.
 A 'Mad Hatters Ball' remix featuring Alison Hinds was also released.
 In 2008, the song was re-recorded with Hinds for Lyttle's second album, Fyah.

-The song performed well on the Billboard Hot 100, peaking at number four on 14 August and staying in the chart for months.
-It was also successful worldwide, reaching number two in the United Kingdom for two weeks (being the best selling non-new entry song twice), number one in Denmark, and number three in Australia, and remains Lyttle's biggest hit to date.
+The song peaked on the Billboard Hot 100 at number four on 14 August, staying on the chart for months.
+It reached number two in the United Kingdom for two weeks (being the best selling non-new entry song twice), number one in Denmark, and number three in Australia.
+It remains Lyttle's biggest hit to date.

 The song was included on Billboards "12 Best Dancehall & Reggaeton Choruses of the 21st Century" at number one.